If you’ve only got one day in Guangzhou, covering every inch of this sprawling city is almost impossible.

 As with any typical itinerary through a Chinese city, this trip takes you to a historic temple.
 From the museum, continue walking south until you pass Memorial Hall.

 The Temple of the Six Banyan Trees is just a couple of more blocks away and on your right side.
-You should see the towering pagoda in the distance.
+You should see the towering pagoda (Zhenhai Tower) in the distance.

 The nine-storied flower pagoda is tall, but isn’t very wide.
 In fact, the surrounding area is relatively compact.
 Luckily, it’s also in a secluded spot that tends to get less foot traffic compared to the surrounding city streets.